-Service Standards and Policies L TD program / funding. m.
-First Aid Policy The CTC has elected to not require its contracted drivers to be trained in First Aid or CPR.
+m.
+First Aid Policy

+The CTC has elected to not require its contracted drivers to be trained in First Aid or CPR.
 Should the need arise for a client to require First Aid or CPR, it is the policy of the CTC that the driver notify Dispatch immediately.
+Dispatch will call 911 and request that emergency personnel be dispatched to the correct location for professional emergency care.

+n.
+Local Toll Free

+Telephone

+Number for

+Consumer

+Comment

-Dispatch will call 911 and request that emergency personnel be dispatched to the correct location for professional emergency care. n.
-Local Toll Free Telephone Number for Consumer Comment The CTC shall maintain a telephone system allowing toll-free access for all users and Telecommunication Device for the Deaf (TDD) to allow access by hearing impaired users.
+The CTC shall maintain a telephone system allowing toll-free access for all users and Telecommunication Device for the Deaf (TDD) to allow access by hearing impaired users.
 Clients may call JTA Connexion at (904) 265-8528 or Florida Relay (800) 955-8771 for comments or complaints.

+o.
+No-Show, Late

+Cancellation and

+Cancellation at

-0. No-Show, Late Cancellation and Cancellation at the Door Policy The CTC has adopted a rule for No Shows that include a pattern of abuse and trip percentage versus no-shows and/or late cancellations to determine if a client meets the criteria for suspension from the paratransit system.
+the Door Policy

+The CTC has adopted a rule for No Shows that include a pattern of abuse and trip percentage versus no-shows and/or late cancellations to determine if a client meets the criteria for suspension from the paratransit system.
 Under these guidelines no show suspensions may be imposed only when the rider's record involves intentional, repeated, or regular actions, not isolated, accidental, or singular incidents.
-Ex: If a rider travels to and from work five (5) days a week and misses several trips a month, this is a less repeated or regular action than if the rider misses the same number of trips out of a total travel record of once every week or two.
+Ex: If a rider travels to and from work five (5) days a week and misses several trips a month; this is a less repeated or regular action than if the rider misses the same number of trips out of a total travel record of once every week or two.
 Frequency of use or percentage of trips missed should be considered when determining pattern or practice.
-To cancel a trip clients must call 904- 265-8927.
-The no-show standard for the CTC and its contract operators is four (4) percent. p.
-On-time Performance The standard for on-time performance is 90 percent.
-All transportation service providers are expected to perform a minimum of 90 percent of
+To cancel a trip client must call 904-265-8927.
+The no-show standard for the CTC and its contract operators is four (4) percent.

+p.
+On-time Performance

-Service Standards and Policies L their trips on-time.
-The goal of the JTA is that at least 95 percent of all trips will be performed on- time.
-Scheduling initiatives and carrier eligibility for performance incentives will be used to work toward this goal. q.
-Out of Service Area The Duval County Transportation Disadvantaged Coordinating Board has established that limited out-of-County trips are eligible under the Transportation Disadvantaged (TD) non- sponsored program.
+The standard for on-time performance is 90 percent.
+All transportation service providers are expected to perform a minimum of 90 percent of their trips on-time.
+The goal of the JTA is that at least 95 percent of all trips will be performed ontime.
+Scheduling initiatives and carrier eligibility for performance incentives will be used to work toward this goal.

+q.
+Out of Service Area

+The Duval County Transportation Disadvantaged Coordinating Board has established that limited out-of-County trips are eligible under the Transportation Disadvantaged (TD) non-sponsored program.
 Out-of-county trips are considered on a case by case basis for medical trips only.
 No trips will exceed 15 miles from the Duval County line.
-The CTC reserves the right to ask a person to travel to the closest medical provider or to one that is within the TD service area (Duval County). r.
-Passenger Assistance The driver shall assist passengers boarding and exiting the vehicle.
+The CTC reserves the right to ask a person to travel to the closest medical provider or to one that is within the TD service area (Duval County).

+r.
+Passenger Assistance

+The driver shall assist passengers boarding and exiting the vehicle.
 If necessary or requested assistance can also be provided to the seating position, fastening the seatbelt, securing the wheelchair, storing mobility assistance devices and closing the vehicle door.

 The driver shall provide the passenger with boarding assistance, if necessary or requested, to the seating portion of the vehicle.
 The boarding assistance shall include opening the vehicle door, fastening the seat belt or utilization of wheelchair securement devices, storage of mobility assistive devices and closing the vehicle door.
-In the door- through-door paratransit service category, and based on the clients eligibility, The driver shall be required to open and close doors to buildings, if requested by the passenger, except in situations in which assistance in opening/closing building doors would not be safe for passengers remaining on the vehicle.
+The driver may open and close doors to buildings, if requested by the passenger, except in situations in which assistance in opening/closing building doors would not be safe for passengers remaining on the vehicle.
 Assisted access must be in a dignified manner.
 Drivers shall not assist wheelchair up or down stairs.